johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-15-webpack-overview/index.md

 ### The rise of the module bundler

 Around 2014, a new tool started to become popular: the module bundler.
-The first module bundler to become popular was [Browserify](http://browserify.org/).
-It was followed by [webpack](https://webpack.js.org/), [Rollup](https://rollupjs.org/guide/en/), and [Parcel](https://parceljs.org/).

 But what is a module bundler?
 Well, it's a tool that allows you to write your code in modules, and then bundle those modules into a single file.
 It also allows you to use other tools, like TypeScript, and CSS preprocessors like Sass and Less.

-npm

-import / require
+That's a lot of words, let's unpack them a little.
+For some time, the defacto way of acquiring JavaScript libraries has been through npm. npm is a package manager for JavaScript.
+However, it's worth remembering its history. npm started out as the package manager for Node.js.
+It was originally used to house packages that were used to build Node.js applications.
+It was never intended to be used for front end development.
+In fact, for a while there was an alternative front end package manager called [Bower](https://bower.io/).

+The thing is, there's a lot of commonality between Node.js and front end development.
+Both use JavaScript.
+You're unlikely to need to run a web server in the browser.
+However, whether running in a browser or on a server, you might want to order an array with lodash, or make use of TypeScript, or perform validation with Zod.
+So it makes sense to use the same package manager for both.

+The first tool that tackled this was [Browserify](http://browserify.org/).
+As the name suggests, it was a tool that allowed you to use Node.js style modules in the browser.
+It did this by taking your code, and recursively walking through it, finding all the `require` calls, and bundling them into a single file.

+By doing this, it performed two useful functions:

+1. It opened up the ecosystem of Node.js packages to front end developers.
+2. It allowed you to write your code in modules, which made it easier to reason about.

+Both of these are tremendously significant.
+The first one is obvious.
+The second one is less obvious, but it's very important.
+It's worth remembering that JavaScript didn't have modules until ES2015.
+But npm had its own module standard called CommonJS.
+Given that Browserify and webpack were both created before ES2015, they both used CommonJS modules in the context of the browser.
+This was a huge improvement over the previous way of doing things, which was to include a bunch of script tags in your HTML file.
+The reason it's so wildly different is because the dependencies in your codebase moved from being **implicit** to being **explicit**.
+Instead of having to remember to include a bunch of script tags in your HTML file, you could just `require` the modules you needed.
+This made it much easier to reason about your codebase.
+What's more, you had a a `package.json` file that listed all your dependencies, so you could see at a glance what your dependencies were.

 ## What is webpack?

+Now we understand a little of the history, we come to webpack.
 By the way, it's definitely not "Webpack" or "WebPack".
 It's "webpack".

 Tobias Koppers